 Excellent Support & Service to Match Great Technology

 Finally, once you have your equipment ready and installed, how often would you yourself monitor it?
-You have footage being recorded 24/7 but obviously you will not have time to worry about it until there is an incident.
+You have footage being recorded 24/7 but obviously, you will not have time to worry about it until there is an incident.
 When that happens, and you want to retrieve footage, it will be time to go back and dig it up from a whole lot of recorded video.

-But if your security service provider is proactive, they will already be watching your cameras diligently and taking measures as soon as a possible site breech is spotted.
+But if your security service provider is proactive, they will already be watching your cameras diligently and taking measures as soon as a possible site breach is spotted.
 And if they then intervene to prevent an incident from occurring in the first place, it is a lot less hassle and economical for everyone than apprehending after a crime has taken place.

-Once the crime has been prevented, you can expect to receive an incident report outlining the details of the incidence and what steps were taken to mitigate it.
+Once the crime has been prevented, you can expect to receive an incident report outlining the details of the incident and what steps were taken to mitigate it.
 Your security service provider should be proactively sending you incident reports and periodic security reports that can give you complete peace of mind, knowing your site is being watched persistently, always.

 There you go, a summary of what factors to consider when you are designing your construction site security plan.
 In short, video security guard goes beyond surveillance cameras.
 It’s an innovative, full-service solution that combines cutting-edge technologies with remote interventions.
 Interested to learn more?
 Schedule a free design session.